Cobham's theorem for the Gaussian integers: Introduction

 \section{Introduction}

-A sequence $a = (a_n)_{n \geq 0}$ is {\em $k$-automatic} if $a_n$ is a finite-state function of the base-$k$ expansion of~$n$.
-Let $k$ and $\ell$ be multiplicatively independent positive integers.
-Cobham's theorem \cite{Cobham-1969} tells us that a sequence is both $k$- and $\ell$-automatic if and only if it is eventually periodic.
-This theorem is arguably the most significant result concerning automatic sequences.
-Its importance is reflected in the fact that it is connected to many deep generalisations and proofs in different areas of mathematics, such as the work of Semenov and Muchnik in logic \cite{Semenov, Muchnik}, the work of Durand in dynamical systems and substitution theory \cite{Durand-2008 , Durand-2011}, the work of Bès in numeration \cite{Bes-2000}, the work of Adamczewski and Bell in algebra \cite{Bell-2007, Adamczewski-Bell-2008}, and the work of the latter and also Schäfke and Singer in analysis and ODEs \cite{Adamczewski-Bell-2011, SS-2019}.
-This list is far from exhaustive.
+A sequence $a = (a_n)_{n \geq 0}$ is {\em $k$-automatic} if $a_n$ is the output of a function computed by a finite state automaton, taking as input the base-$k$ expansion of~$n$.
+Such sequences are the simplest sequences beyond the eventually periodic sequences.
+The base of the numeration system matters: Let $k$ and $\ell$ be multiplicatively independent positive integers, then Cobham's theorem \cite{Cobham-1969} tells us that a sequence is both $k$- and $\ell$-automatic if and only if it is eventually periodic.
+This theorem is arguably the most significant result concerning automatic sequences; its importance is reflected in the fact that it is connected to many deep generalisations and proofs in different areas of mathematics, such as the work of Semenov and Muchnik in logic \cite{Semenov, Muchnik}, the work of Durand and others in dynamical systems and substitution theory \cite{Durand-2008 , Durand-2011, Coven-Dykstra-Lemasurier, Hosseini-Yassawi}, the work of Bès in numeration \cite{Bes-2000}, the work of Adamczewski and Bell in algebra \cite{Bell-2007, Adamczewski-Bell-2008}, and the work of the latter and also Schäfke and Singer in analysis and ODEs \cite{Adamczewski-Bell-2011, SS-2019}.
+There are also recent exciting algebraic generalisations of Cobham's theorem by Adamczewski and Faverjon \cite{Adam-Fav-1, Adam-Fav-2}.

 While Cobham’s theorem has been extended in many directions, one notable gap is its extension from the integers to Euclidean domains.
 In this paper, we take a first step and extend Cobham's theorem to the Gaussian integers.
 To formulate the theorem in this context, however, one must first establish what a $\beta$-automatic configuration is for a Gaussian integer $\beta$.
 In particular, this requires a numeration system with base~$\beta$.
 The numeration system for the Gaussian integers with base $\beta=-1+i$ and digits 0,1 is described by Knuth \cite[Section 4.1]{Knuth:1988}, who attributes it to Penney\cite{Penney}.
 The only Gaussian integers for which any $z\in \Z[\ii]$ has an expansion base-$\alpha$ with natural numbers as digits, are Gaussian integers $\alpha = -m\pm\ii$, with digit set $\{0,1,\dots , m^2\}$, as shown by Kátai and Szabó in \cite{Katai-Szabo}.